Intex Seahawk 4 opinion

 In addition, the Intex Seahawk 4’s Boston valves are easily inflatable as well as deflatable.
 It takes just 10 minutes to inflate if you use the high-output manual hand pump, enabling you to take as much time as possible on the water.

 The Intex Seahawk 4 includes a repair patch, gear pouch, and the two oar holders.
 Being made of lightweight 48 aluminum, the oars easily float when dropped overboard.
+The oars are light-duty though.

 The accessories included with Intex Seahawk boats are: